MicrosoftDocs/azure-docs/articles/virtual-network/security-baseline.md

 ### 9.4: Ensure protection of backups and customer-managed keys

->[!NOTE]
-> To revise the text in this section, update the [underlying Work Item](https://dev.azure.com/AzureSecurityControlsBenchmark/AzureSecurityControlsBenchmarkContent/_workitems/edit/9844).

-**Guidance**: Use Azure DevOps to securely store and manage your code like custom Azure policies, Azure Resource Manager templates.
+**Guidance**: Use Azure DevOps to securely store and manage your code like custom Azure Policy definitions and Azure Resource Manager templates.

 Grant or deny permissions to specific users, built-in security groups, or groups defined in Azure Active Directory (Azure AD) if integrated with Azure DevOps, or Active Directory if integrated with Team Foundation Server.

-Use role-based access control (Azure RBAC) to protect customer managed keys.
+Use Azure role-based access control (Azure RBAC) to protect customer-managed keys.

 Enable Soft-Delete and purge protection in Key Vault to protect keys against accidental or malicious deletion.